sopra-fs23-group-4/sopra-fs23-group-04-client/README.md

 A user can either create a new game lobby as a host or join an existing lobby.
 To create a new game, it is crucial to choose fitting categories.
 This is why several options are provided in [Categories](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/views/game/Categories.jsx): next to city and country the host can add custom categories or get random categories from the server to choose from.
 Once the categories are selected and settings chosen, the game lobby is created.

 Once all players have joined the lobby with the PIN, the host can start the game and after a short countdown the first round begins.
-All players are sent to the [Board] where they have to find a word for every category as fast as possible.
+All players are sent to the [Board](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/views/game/%5Bgame_id%5D/Board.jsx) where they have to find a word for every category as fast as possible.
 When the first player is finished or the clock has run down, the [Voting](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/views/game/%5Bgame_id%5D/Voting.jsx) begins and a majority vote decides on how many points each answer gets.

+All in-game pages are children of the [InGameRouter](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/routing/routers/InGameRouter.jsx) which establishes a websocket connection with the back-end and passes the websocket messages as props.
+It also provides futher common functionalities like the blocking of backwards navigation and handling of tabcloses.

 ## Launch & Deployment